wp-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 === Plugin Name ===
 Contributors: alekv
 Donate link: http://www.wolfundbaer.ch/donations/
-Tags: WooCommerce, Google AdWords, conversion tag, conversion value tracking Requires at least: 3.1
+Tags: WooCommerce, Google AdWords, AdWords, conversion, conversion value, conversion tag, conversion value tracking, conversion tracking
+Requires at least: 3.1
-Tested up to: 4.0
+Tested up to: 4.2.2
-Stable tag: 0.1.8
+Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin inserts a Google AdWords conversion tracking tag into the thankyou page of a WooCommerce shop, also measuring the conversion value.
+This plugin inserts a Google AdWords conversion tracking tag into the thankyou page of a WooCommerce shop, dynamically measuring the conversion value.

 == Description ==

 This plugin enables Google AdWords conversion value tracking for WooCommerce orders.
 This is important if you want to measure the ROI of your campaigns.

+Thanks to Adrijana Nikolic from http://webhostinggeeks.com for the translation into Serbian.

 == Installation ==